-Practice Tip: Available since 1940, the few cases interpreting the rule are inconsistent.
-Safer practice to: 1) review all returns prior to filing; 2) if error, have return corrected before filing, see form letter, page 117); 3) if defective return is filed, simply obtain issuance of another citation and again serve defendant, reviewing the return prior to filing.
+Practice Tip: Available since 1941, the few cases interpreting the rule are inconsistent.
+Safer practice to: 1) review all returns prior to filing; 2)

+if error, have return corrected before filing; 3) if defective return is filed, simply obtain issuance of another citation and again serve defendant, reviewing the return prior to filing.
+Procedure is nebulous, see Higginbotham and N.C.B. at paragraph 4, both allowing amendment by implication.
+Notice of amendment may not be required, see paragraph 5.
+Do not casually amend returns.

-Recent Case: Defendant filed bill of review, attacking default judgment based in part on the process server's failure to verify the return of citation, generally a fatal error.
+Defendant filed bill of review, attacking default judgment based in part on the process server's failure to verify the return of citation, generally a fatal error.
 After the court's plenary power expired and after the hearing on bill of review, plaintiff filed a motion to amend proof of service.
 The trial court granted the motion to amend and denied the bill of review, based on the server's affidavit confirming that he delivered citation to the defendant.
 The court notes that in Walker, see paragraph 3(b) below, amendment was allowed 22 months after a default judgment became final, Gonzalez v.
-Tapia, 287 S.W.3d 805

-(Tex.
-App. - - Corpus Christi 2009, pet. denied).
+Tapia, 287 S.W.3d 805 (Tex.
+App. -- Corpus Christi 2009, pet. denied).
 But avoid using this nebulous remedy to correct errors.

 As to informal supplements and amendments of returns, see Inv.
 Ideas, Inc. v.
 Ellekay, LLC, No. 13-10-208-CV (Tex.
-App. - - Corpus Christi November 18, 2010, n.p.h.)
-(2010 Tex.
+App. - - Corpus Christi November 18, 2010, no pet.)(2010 Tex.
 App.
 Lexis 9171)(mem. op.)(casual supplement ineffective, process server simply filed an affidavit after judgment, attempting to bolster unverified return of citation); Williams v.
 Nexplore Corp.
 No. 05-09-00621-CV (Tex.
-App. - - Dallas December 7, 2010, pet. filed)(2010 Tex.
+App. - -Dallas December 7, 2010, pet. filed)(2010 Tex.
 App.
 Lexis 9627)(mem. op.) (supplemental return ineffective, reversed based on defective substituted service affidavit); Krivka v.
 Hlavinka, No. 04-08-00865-CV (Tex.
 App. - - San Antonio, November 11, 2009, no pet.)(2009 Tex.
 App.
 Lexis 8689)(mem. op.)(plaintiff filed server's affidavit to establish date of service after judge noted the deficiency in return of citation); Park v.
 W. Union Fin.
 Servs., No. 03-08-00292-CV (Tex.
 App. - - Austin, October 30, 2009, no pet.)(2009 Tex.
 App.
 Lexis 8320)(mem. op.)(reversed because garnishment was not filed in the court which rendered the underlying judgment).